wesbos/Gatsby-Workshop/notes/02 - Layout and Routing.md

 </Helmet>
 ```

-Any tags that come later&mdash;in lower components&mdash;will overwrite these.
+Any tags that come later—in lower components—will overwrite these.
 Many developers like to build a custom `<Meta>` component to hold the many things that a head might include.

 # Routing